Azure-Samples/avm-terraform-labs/README.md

 ### Part 2 - Virtual network and subnets

 In this part we are going to add a virtual network and subnets to our Terraform configuration by leveraging the Azure Verified Module for Virtual Network.
-The Virtual Network is going to be used to provide private connnectivity between and to our virtual machine, key vault and storage account.
+The Virtual Network is going to be used to provide private connectivity between and to our virtual machine, key vault and storage account.

 >IMPORTANT: This lab is incremental, you must not delete any files from the previous lab (especially the `terraform.tfstate` file).
 You must copy the files from the next lab into the `avm-lab` folder and only replace the existing files when prompted.